GeoffreyCoulaud/gali/resources/ui_design_process.md

 | <img src="mockup3.png"> | <img src="mockup4.png"> |

 ## TODO
-* ✅ ~~Use XML to describe the UI~~
+* ✅ Use XML to describe the UI
 * ✅ Grid with a fixed number of columns
-	The images should always take up ~1/5 the width if there's 5 elements per row.
-	I tried setting `can-shrink` to `false` but this just makes the `Picture`s their natural width.
-	Find a way to make the `FlowBoxChild`s share equally the total width then make the `Picture`s fill their immediate parent.
-	**Update** : I asked [on Gnome's discourse forum](https://discourse.gnome.org/t/how-to-make-an-image-fill-the-width-of-a-box-and-keep-aspect-ratio/7980/4) and **no-fucking-body** knows how to do this.
-	I'm considering a fixed image width à-la Lutris.
-It's been 6 days of me banging my head on this, I'll let it sit for now.
-    **Update 2** : Marco Melorio answered back with the solution on the discourse, Hooray !
 * ✅ Create the view change for scanning
 * ✅ Make app startup trigger a library scan
 * Make scan button trigger a library scan